 Harnesses are also a good alternative to choke chains.
 A choke chain is a training collar that tightens as a dog strains against it to discourage such behavior.
 Choke chains can end up causing permanent damage to the trachea, however, especially in brachycephalic breeds.

-Many people have trouble picking out the perfect harness for their dog.
+Many people have trouble picking out the perfect harness for their English Bulldog.
 There is an overwhelming number of choices available on the market, all suited toward different breeds and personalities.
+This breed is difficult to choose a harness for because of the need to not put added pressure on their chest, causing breathing difficulties (which they may already suffer from).

 Size and Design